yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/_index.md

 ---
-title: Contributing to the Core Database
+title: Contributing to the core database
-linkTitle: Core Database
+linkTitle: Core database
-description: Contributing to the Core Database
+description: Contributing to the core database
 image: /images/section_icons/index/quick_start.png
 headcontent: How to contribute code to the core database?
 type: page